Credit Suisse International v Stichting Vestia Groep

 was a decision of the High Court of Justice relating to the doctrine of ultra vires and the effect of contractual representations made under an ISDA Master Agreement on the doctrine.

 Background

-Credit Suisse is an global investement bank.
+Credit Suisse is a global investment bank.
 Stichting Vestia Groep (called "Vestia" in the judgment) is a Dutch social housing association.
 Credit Suisse and Vestia had entered into an ISDA Master Agreement "as of" 9 November 2010 in the 2002 form, and had then entered into various derivative transactions under that agreement.
-On 19 June 2012 Credit Suisse purported to terminate the various transactions on the basis that Vestia had failed to provide security due under the terms of a credit support annexe.
+On 19 June 2012 Credit Suisse purported to terminate the various transactions on the basis that Vestia had failed to provide security due under the terms of a credit support annex.
 The amounts due upon early termination were €83,196,829.
 Vestia disputed that it was liable to pay those amounts on three grounds: